awslabs/idf-modules/modules/replication/dockerimage-replication/README-DATAFILES.md

 ### Output file for value overrides in Helm charts
 The outputs from the replication module are:
 - a fully populated ECR repository (charts and images)
-- a metadata file that contains all relative `value` information / configruation for the EKS cluster module to use when deploying
+- a metadata file that contains all relative `value` information / configuration for the EKS cluster module to use when deploying

 This metadata file (as referenced in the output of the replication module) is the MINIMUM amount of information necessary for:
-- overrriding the DNS to fetch a chart for deployment (CDK code in EKS module will pull from AWS ECR without the need for internet connectivity)
+- overriding the DNS to fetch a chart for deployment (CDK code in EKS module will pull from AWS ECR without the need for internet connectivity)
-- overrride the DNS where the EKS cluster will pull images when deploying
+- overriding the DNS where the EKS cluster will pull images when deploying

 This file can be `augmented` with additional value overrides AS LONG AS the existing information is not altered.
 The use-case here is to provide all the customizations that the helm chart can allow.